-Joshua S. Lipshutz is a partner in the San Francisco and Washington, D.C. offices of Gibson, Dunn & Crutcher.
-He currently practices in the firm's Litigation Department and its Appellate and Constitutional Law Practice Group.
+Joshua S. Lipshutz is a partner in the Washington, D.C. and San Francisco offices of Gibson, Dunn & Crutcher.
+He currently practices in the firm's Litigation Department, its Appellate and Constitutional Law Practice Group, and its Class Actions Practice Group.
 In 2015, Law360 selected Mr. Lipshutz as one of six "Rising Star" appellate attorneys under 40 to watch nationwide.
 In 2016, the San Francisco Business Times named Mr. Lipshutz to its "40 Under 40" list.
+In 2017, US Legal 500 named Mr. Lipshutz a Next Generation Lawyer for labor and employment disputes.

-Mr. Lipshutz's practice focuses primarily on constitutional, class action, and securities-related trial and appellate matters.
-He has represented clients before the Supreme Court of the United States, the Ninth Circuit Court of Appeals, the California Supreme Court, and other state and federal appellate courts.
+Mr. Lipshutz's practice focuses primarily on constitutional, class action, and securities-related appellate matters.
+He has represented clients before the Supreme Court of the United States, the Ninth Circuit Court of Appeals, the California Supreme Court, the Delaware Supreme Court, and other state and federal appellate courts.
 In addition, Mr. Lipshutz has served as an integral member of several trial teams in California, Delaware, Texas, Massachusetts, and Ireland.
 Recent and ongoing matters include: